-Compare a 1-inch increase in sea level due to climate change to the last 8 years of lake levels, which have jumped several feet, and the effect on climate change on the lakes can be assumed to be negligible.
+Compare a 1-inch increase in sea level due to climate change to the last 8 years of lake levels, which have jumped several feet, and the effect of climate change on the lakes can be assumed to be negligible.

-The Great Lakes are also significantly above sea level with Lake Erie being approximately 175 metres above sea level.
+The Great Lakes are also significantly above sea level with Lake Erie being approximately 175 meters above sea level.
 Ultimately, the significant difference in elevation means that Lake Erie is not affected by an increase in sea level.

 Climate change is a slow and consistent change, and what we're experiencing on the Great Lakes is neither of that.
-Nonetheless Prime Minister Justin Trudeau chose to take this opportunity to attack the opposition on a core value of his party instead.
+Nonetheless, Prime Minister Justin Trudeau chose to take this opportunity to attack the opposition on a core value of his party instead.

 It's convenient for politicians to play the climate change card, but I think most people can see through their agendas after looking at the data.

 Myth 2: This is due to excessive rainfall.

 Occasionally the water levels rise due to heavy rainfall.
 Rainfall causes high runoff, which attributes to a small fraction of a lake's inflow.
 While it is indeed true that high water levels are caused partly by high precipitation, it is not the core reason.
 High water levels are due to a combination of increased inflow from watersheds, runoff, and precipitation.